ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Introduction
 ------------

 Entry points define the session context for a terminal or for certain types of lines.
 A terminal connecting to VIRTEL must connect via an entry point.
-This section describes the functions associated with entry point management, as well as the correlation with other elements of VIRTEL system administration, for example, line and terminal management.
+This section describes the functions associated with entry point management, as well as the correlation with other elements of VIRTEL system administration, for example, line, transaction and terminal management.

 An entry point is a named entity that groups certain information designed to authorise, personalise and protect access to the host site.
 Entry points define the type of emulation required, the type of security control, which sign-on screen must be sent to the user at log on time, what type of Multi-session menu must be used and what applications are to be made available to the user.